bum2free/blackboard/shared_ptr_pool/README.md

 test_atomic_shared_ptr_pool.cpp:
 - (stress)test sample on multiple read/write

+any_blackboard.h:
+- construct a key-value blackboard storage class using std::any

+test_any_blackboard.cpp:
+- (stress)test sample on multiple blackboard key-value read/write

 Note: does it complete eliminate dynamic system heap allocation?
 No, the usage of shared_ptr's life-cycle would need to dynamically create/destroy shared_ptr itself, which happens do system heap allocation, though it is very small size.
 Refer to boost::intrusive_ptr instead to improve this.